 Sample Audition Videos

 The videos below provide examples of a student going through the audition process.
+Please note that these videos are in the process of being updated.
+The following changes are NOT represented in our Sample Audition Videos:

 Z-Score